rugbyprof/1063-Data-Structures/Assignments/H01/README.md

-## Free Homework 1 - Practice with arrays
+## Homework 1 - File Processing and Arrays of Structs
 #### Due: Tuesday Sep 3<sup>rd</sup> at the beginning of class.

 #### Given